This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A shoulder dislocation occurs when the top of your arm bone (humerus) moves out of the socket in your shoulder blade.
+A shoulder dislocation happens when the top of your arm bone (humerus) moves out of the socket in your shoulder blade.

-- Muscle relaxer: This helps the tight muscles in your shoulder relax.
+- A muscle relaxer may help the tight muscles in your shoulder relax.

 How to wear a brace, sling, or splint:

-A brace, sling, or splint may be needed to limit your movement and protect your injured shoulder.
+A brace, sling, or splint may be needed to limit your movement and protect your shoulder.

 - Wear your brace, sling, or splint all the time.
 Take it off only to bathe or do exercises as directed.
-Ask your healthcare provider or bone specialist how many weeks you should wear it.
+Ask your healthcare provider how many weeks you should wear it.

 - Keep your skin clean and dry.
 Place padding under your armpit to help absorb sweat and prevent sores on your skin.